JBrinco/Chromapy/README.md

 quant_results.to_csv("Quantification_results.csv")
 ```

-If you run the sript multiple times with the same file name (in this case `My_Results.txt`) it will append to that file, with a date and time tag for each run.
-By default, the sript does not print the quantification results of the samples, they will simply be in `quant_results`.
+If you run the script multiple times with the same file name (in this case `My_Results.txt`) it will append to that file, with a date and time tag for each run.
+By default, the script does not print the quantification results of the samples, they will simply be in `quant_results`.
 Here we create a file `Quantification_results.csv` which has the mean and standard deviation for each compound in each sample. `My_Results.txt` (or whatever name you give it) will have the method performance parameters for each compound calibrated).

 ### Input file formatting